 Other staff trained to use and plan the radiotherapy treatment work under the supervision of medical physicists and are called dosimetrists.

-You may not meet any of these people working behind the scenes.
-But you may meet the physicist if you have internal radiotherapy.
+You might not meet any of these people working behind the scenes.
+But you could meet the physicist if you have internal radiotherapy.

 They also give you advice and practical support.

 Social workers can advise about any problems you may have with:

 - practical matters

 - money issues

 - getting counselling and emotional support for you and your family